 Red flag #5: Clients who negotiate on pricing

-I think some negotiation is OK.
-The client has a budget and they’re trying to make that work, but if somebody is pushing for discounts or freebies or offers to pay you with exposure it shows that they’re not interested in the value you bring to the table.
-They’re not going to treat you very well.
+Some negotiation is OK.
+The client has a budget and they’re trying to make that work, but if somebody is pushing for discounts or freebies, or offers to pay you with exposure it shows that they’re not interested in the value you bring to the table.
+They’re not going to treat you with the respect you deserve.

 Discounts and freebies are quite a common theme in the claims we see.
 If a client is pushing for discounts or asking you to do extra work for free, they’re undervaluing you and it rarely ends well.

 In my experience as an ex-freelancer, clients who are very focused on price tend to take up the most time and energy.
-You can end up losing money.
-That’s not a good client to be involved with.
+You can end up losing money due to the time spent on the project and dealing with a difficult client.
+Take this as a warning sign that your client won't value you.

 Red flag #6: Clients who ghost you